Small Business Relief Fund

 Hacienda usará criterios establecidos y aprobados para clasificar las solicitudes calificadas en orden de prioridad basado en el criterio de Prosper Portland.
 El comité de selección incluye a diferentes representantes de los departamentos de Hacienda CDC y de organizaciones aliadas en el apoyo de pequeños negocios en Portland.

 Hacienda will use established and vetted criteria to rank qualified applications in order of priority based on Prosper Portland criteria.
-The selection committee includes different representatives from the departments of the Hacienda CDC and other partner organizations and individuals.
+The selection committee includes different representatives from the departments of the Hacienda CDC.

 Resources from grant funds may not be used for personal uses or those prohibited by federal, state, or local law or regulation.